wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 \raggedbottom
 \newpage

-# Week 2: Vegetative Morphology & Intro to Keys
+# Week 2: Vegetative Morphology & Keys

 ## The Nature Of Leaves